pingcap/blog/tidb-community-upgrade.md

 <center>Figure 2.
 New Community Structure - User Group</center>

 The TiDB User Group (TUG) is an independent, non-profit, third-party organization sponsored and managed by TiDB users to enhance communication and learning among the community.
 The operation forms of TUG include, but are not limited to, online Q&A and technical article sharing, offline technical salons, visits to famous companies, official interactive events and so on.
 TUG members can learn cutting-edge technical knowledge, publish technical insights, and jointly build TiDB projects through online and offline activities.
-More information can be found on the TUG Q&A forum [asktug.com](https://asktug.com).
+More information can be found on the TUG Q&A forum at [asktug.com](https://asktug.com).

 ### Change 2: Active Contributor and Reviewer